 Radu: We are also encouraging kids to give attention to other skills like project thinking, communication, public speaking or entrepreneurship.
 We encourage them to apply their knowledge in commercial types of projects.
 We are trying to connect them with the wider tech community in Timisoara.
 Every time they have some interesting project they are invited to present it during technology meetups, they get feedback and encouragement from the best tech people around.

 Projects created by CoderDojo participants are of the most assorted kinds.
 During the weekly meeting they find inspiration, team and skills to help them move forward.

 Sebastian, CoderDojo participant: We created a website, a crowdsourcing-based platform.
 You can announce here that you look for a particular service, professionals bid and you choose the one who will do the job.
 It can be cleaning, repairing... those kinds of things.
 It’s like ebay, but for services.
 Technically it is done, now we need more skills on the business and marketing sides to make it work.
 We started the project in Dojo, it’s really nice to be here.
 It’s not only because you learn programming, it’s networking, you meet people.
 They will teach you stuff, tell you about projects, grants, contests.
 You make friends with whom you can make projects together.

 With time they also become teachers, sharing their knowledge with newcomers.

 Radu: We use peer to peer learning.
 You can see from time to time a 12-14 years old kid mentoring some participants that are 15 or 16, but beginners in the topic.
-The age is not important.
+Age is not important.
 We are not grouping kids according to age but on the interest in a specific technology.
-We are also open for kids with physical and psychological issues, we have people with autism spectrum or on wheelchair.
+We are also open for kids with physical and psychological issues, we have people with autism spectrum or on wheelchairs.